disasterpiece9000/Permutation/README.md

 # Permutation
 ### Automating the perfect Spotify playlist

 Permutation will automatically remove the least listened to songs in your playlist.
 Simply select a playlist and a song cap.
 When you find a new song you like, just add it to the playlist.
 Permutation will automatically replace your least listened to song with the new one.
-This ensures that your playlist will stay fresh, while not letting it grow out of control.
+This ensures that your playlist will always be fresh, while not letting it grow out of control.

 ___